 Nontuberculous mycobacteria that are not included in MAC also sometimes infect people.

 Some types of mycobacteria, usually Mycobacterium marinum, grow in swimming pools and even in home aquariums.
 These mycobacteria can cause skin infections when people swim in contaminated pools that have not been chlorinated, clean a contaminated home aquarium, or get a scrape or cut in their skin when they are handling contaminated fish or shellfish.

 Reddish bumps may appear, enlarge, and turn purple.
 They usually occur on the arms or knees.

 These skin infections may clear up without treatment if people have a normal immune system.
 However, infection can spread to other parts of the body if people have a weakened immune system.

 People with chronic infections usually need treatment with minocycline, doxycycline, clarithromycin, or another antibiotic for 3 to 6 months.

 Worldwide, Mycobacterium ulcerans infection (also known as Buruli, Bairnsdale, or Daintree ulcer) is the third most common mycobacterial disease in people with a normal immune system, after leprosy Leprosy Leprosy is a chronic infection caused by the bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
-It results in damage primarily to the peripheral nerves (the nerves outside the brain... read more and tuberculosis.
+It results in damage primarily to the peripheral nerves (the nerves outside... read more and tuberculosis.
 Most infections occur in the tropical regions of West and Central Africa.
 In Australia, most cases occur in a temperate area around the city of Melbourne.

 This infection starts as a lump under the skin, a large swollen area, or generalized swelling of the legs, arms, or face.
 The affected area is painless.
 The infection progresses, causing open sores on the legs or arms and resulting in widespread destruction of the skin and underlying tissues.